dddd-zdf/mikan2down/README.md

 # mikan2down

-This is an RSS-like url retriever to send url through RPC to download.
-It can use calendar.app to launch itself regularly.
+This is an RSS scanner (for now it is exclusively for Mikan project) to check the feed regularly and retrive the targeted file url to aria2-like downloader through RPC (xml in this case).

+Self-trigger can be implemented by Calendar.app.